Zhuxitong/ppsPCP/README.md

 ```
 ### Output files

-The main output files of ppsPCP are 'pangenome.fa' and 'pangenome.gff3' if you create pan-genome with two genome (one reference and one query), as well as some useful information about the pan-genome like number of PAVs in query, number of genes merged into pan-genome and so on. ppsPCP supports multiple query genome files, which will produce 'pangenome1.fa', 'pangenome2.fa'... et al, with corresponding gff3 file for each of them.
-The last pan-genome will be the final pan-genome representing PAVs scaned from every query genome.
+The main output files of ppsPCP are 'pangenome.fa' and 'pangenome.gff3', if you create pan-genome with only two genome (one reference and one query), and some useful information about the pan-genome like number of PAVs in query, number of genes merged into pan-genome and so on. ppsPCP supports multiple query genome files, which will produce 'pangenome1.fa', 'pangenome2.fa'... so on, with corresponding gff3 file for each of them.
+The last pan-genome will be the final pan-genome representing total set of PAVs/genes scaned from every query genome and merged into reference genome.

 ## Contact us
 - Muhammad Tahir ul Qamar, m.tahirulqamar@hotmail.com
 - Zhu xitong, z724@qq.com (E-mail can be in Chinese)
-- Ling-Ling Chen, llchen@mail.hzau.edu.cn
+- Ling-Ling Chen, llchen@mail.hzau.edu.cn (E-mail can be in Chinese)